mrwhistles/chromebook_kernel_builder/README.md

 ## Build a docker image:

-docker build -f Dockerfile . --tag coskernel:2.0
+docker build -f Dockerfile . --tag coskernel:2.1

 ## Run a container with that image:

-docker run -v $PWD/build/:/build --detach coskernel:2.0 --name coskernel20
+docker run -v $PWD/build/:/build --name coskernel --detach coskernel:2.1

 ## Check on things as it runs: